-Nicole Kidman Talks Sex With Keith Urban Vs. Scenes With Skarsgard, Kind Of
+Nicole Kidman Talks Sex With Keith Urban Vs. Scenes With Skarsgard — Kind Of

 — SkarsJoy (@SkarsJoy) March 9, 2017

-Yahoo relays the interaction which was initiated by Kyle Sandilands.
+Yahoo News revealed the interaction initiated by Kyle Sandilands.

 “‘What was the feedback from your husband Keith Urban during the grinding graphic sex scenes with you and that other clown?’ shock jock Kyle Sandilands asked.